-Ryan O’Quinn is a twenty year veteran of the entertainment industry and president of Damascus Road Productions, a production company dedicated to high quality family entertainment with a positive message.
+Ryan O’Quinn is a twenty-two year veteran of the entertainment industry and president of Damascus Road Productions, a production company dedicated to high quality family entertainment with a positive message.
 He has created, produced and starred in content across all mediums since 1996.

 In the 2000s O’Quinn experienced success primarily in episodic and sitcom television including memorable roles on Beverly Hills 90210, Alias, JAG and ER.
 His first two feature films were Tom Hanks’ directorial debut, That Thing You Do and Sony’s iconic Starship Troopers directed by Paul Verhoeven.

 In 2003 O’Quinn began headlining large-platform comedy events and became familiar to mega- church and family audiences around the country as a highly sought after speaker, author and improv comedian.
 He was the face of LifeWay’s Fuel program and co-wrote and starred in 58 episodes of the series that was distributed by the largest publisher of Christian resource materi- al in the world.

 He was also a host and emcee of “Disney’s Night of Joy” that saw attendances upwards of 25,000 nightly, a host of Willow Creek’s Global Leadership Summit broadcast around the world and a barrage of high profile music tours, concert events and conferences.